 Designing a rocket on a computer is important, but in the end you have to actually build it right for it to fly the way the computer says it will.
-There are two key resources available to you for learning the craftsmanship techniques for building a model rocket for TARC: One is the instructional DVD on rocket building provided to each new 2007 TARC team (teams who participated in 2006 TARC received this DVD as part of the registration packet.)
+There are two key resources available to you for learning the craftsmanship techniques for building a model rocket for TARC: One is the instructional DVD on rocket building provided to each new 2008 TARC team (teams who participated in prior TARCs should already have this same DVD).
 The other resource is the Handbook of Model Rocketry by G. Harry and Bill Stine, which can be purchased separately from www.nar.org/NARTS.
 Watch the DVD and read the applicable chapters of the book before you start trying to put together your rocket.
 Then build and fly a simple rocket kit (such as the TARC practice kit from Aerospace Specialty Products) before you build your TARC entry.